UKIP's Election Campaign Launch Was A Bit Of A Disaster

 One exasperated UKIP press officer, attempting to put a positive spin on events, suggested that the launch was still not as catastrophic as the party’s 2014 attempt to run a racial diversity carnival in Croydon.

-Inside the launch event Paul Nuttall insisted the party still had a future, despite Theresa May's Conservatives giving full backing to Brexit, insisting "we have to see this through to the end, we are only half way through the war".
+Inside the launch event Paul Nuttall said his party still had a future, despite Theresa May’s Conservatives giving full backing to Brexit, insisting: “We have to see this through to the end; we are only halfway through the war.”

 “A whopping Conservative majority will only serve to put Brexit in peril,” he said.